-- (a) Accumulation of vacation and sick time is accrued according to the length of service with the county.
-Vacation time may be accrued during the probationary period, but not taken.
-(Review the Davidson County Personnel Resolution.) - (b) Request for vacation leave must be submitted on the EMS Scheduler and in Executime to the EMS Director, no later than 14 days prior to the requested time off.
-Failure to submit the vacation leave request in both the scheduler and Executime can result in denial of the leave request.
+- (a) Accumulation of vacation is accrued according to the length of service with the county.
+Vacation time may be accrued during the probationary period, but not taken until the employee has completed 3 months of full time employment.
+(Review the Davidson County Personnel Resolution.) - (b) Request for vacation or TFT leave must be submitted on the EMS Scheduler and in Executime to the EMS Director, no later than 14 days prior to the requested time off.
+Failure to submit the leave request in both the scheduler and Executime can result in denial of the leave request.